drcscodes/drcs.codes/content/shared/git.md

 ### macOS

-If you have a Mac, you must use [Homebrew](https://brew.sh/).
+If you have a Mac, I recommend [Homebrew](https://brew.sh/).
 Then installing git is easy:

 ```sh
 brew install git